Field Soil Description & Classification Course

 Our Instructors

-This course has an incredible teaching team with two instructors and two additional soils mentors for a small group size of ~15 students.
-Mentor instructor bios coming soon.
+This course has an incredible teaching team with two instructors and two additional soils mentors for a small group of students.

 Deepa Spaeth Filatow, lead instructor